Sigismund's Column

 Sigismund's Column (Kolumna Zygmunta), originally erected in 1644, is located at Castle Square, Warsaw, Poland and is one of Warsaw's most famous landmarks as well as the first secular monument in the form of a column in modern history.
 The column and statue commemorate King Sigismund III Vasa, who in 1596 had moved Poland's capital from Kraków to Warsaw.
+It is part of the Historic Centre of Warsaw, which was designated a UNESCO World Heritage Site in 1980.